Capital punishment by country: Asia

-China is the world's most active user of the death penalty; according to Amnesty International, China executes more people than the rest of the world combined, each year; but the death penalty for all crimes do not apply to the two special administrative regions, Hong Kong and Macau.
+Of the 47 UN member states and 1 UN observer state located within Asia, 16 have fully abolished capital punishment, 1 retains capital punishment only in extraordinary circumstances (such as for treason, military offences, or offences committed during wartime), 8 retain capital punishment but have not used it in at least ten years, and 23 actively retain capital punishment.
+China is the world's most prolific executioner; according to Amnesty International, China executes more people than the rest of the world combined each year, but this does not apply in Hong Kong and Macau, since both special administrative regions have abolished capital punishment.

-In December 2015, Mongolia repealed the death penalty for all crimes.

-India rarely executes criminals, carrying out just 30 executions since 1991.
-India most recently executed 4 perpetrators of a gang rape and murder case in March 2020.
+India occasionally executes criminals, carrying out just 30 executions from 1991 to 2020.
+India most recently executed 4 perpetrators of a 2012 Delhi gang rape and murder (the Nirbhaya case) in March 2020.
 Japan sometimes executes criminals, carrying out 134 executions since 1993.
 Japan most recently executed Takahiro Shiraishi in June 2025.

-According to a 2017 report by the National Human Rights Commission from Myanmar, over 700 prisoners in 26 prisons across the country had death sentences commuted to life imprisonment.
+According to a 2017 report by the National Human Rights Commission from Capital punishment in Myanmar, over 700 prisoners had their death sentences commuted to life imprisonment.

 Singapore resumed executions in March 2022 after a two-year moratorium due to the COVID-19 pandemic.
 Singapore came under scrutiny for executing drug traffickers in several high-profile cases, including Nagaenthran Dharmalingam who was hanged in April 2022, and Tangaraju Suppiah who was hanged in April 2023.
 In July 2023, a convicted drug trafficker named Saridewi binte Djamani was executed, becoming the first female offender hanged in Singapore in 19 years, after the 2004 hanging of Yen May Woen.
 Singapore's first execution for murder since 2019 was carried out in February 2024, when Bangladeshi painter Ahmed Salim was hanged for murdering his ex-girlfriend in 2018.

-Indonesia regularly practices execution, and whilst it is rarely used in cases of murder, as Indonesia has some of the most stringent narcotics laws in the world, it is often used for drug traffickers, for both citizens and internationals.
-In June 2025, a trial for three British citizens, following a deal to trade approximately one kilogram of cocaine, sees the accused facing the death penalty.
+Indonesia occasionally executes prisoners, and while it has rarely done so in cases of murder, Indonesia has some of the most stringent narcotics laws in the world, so it is often used for drug traffickers.
+In June 2025, a trial for three British citizens, following a deal to trade approximately one kilogram of cocaine, sees the accused potentially facing capital punishment.
+Taiwan executes inmates sporadically over the course of several years.
+The country retains capital punishment for the "most heinous" cases.
+In January 2025, Huang Lin-kai became the first prisoner to be put to death under President Lai Ching-te and the first since 2020.